 - not be a disqualified director

 - not be an auditor of the company

 There are currently no rules in the Companies Act 2006, or any other UK legislation, requiring a director of a UK company to reside in the UK or make visits here at any time.
 Similarly, there is nothing to preclude a foreign national from acting as a director of a UK company, whether they live in the UK or elsewhere.

 What are the geographical requirements for UK companies?

 Registered office address

 A registered office address alone will usually be insufficient for overseas directors to open a UK bank account.
-Normally at least one of the company directors will need to be UK based to open a UK business bank account – but the policies of different banks may vary in this regard, so it’s worth checking.
+Normally at least one of the company directors will need to be UK based to open a UK business bank account, but the policies of different banks may vary in this regard, so it’s worth checking.

 Our Non-Residents Package

-It includes a full business presence in Central London with a Covent Garden registered office and business address, free TransferWise business bank account, along with VAT registration, the filing of your first confirmation statement, a free domain name and a free consultation with a leading London accountancy firm to discuss financial and tax matters.
+Our exclusive package includes a full business presence in Central London with a Covent Garden registered office and business address, a service address, free Wise business bank account, VAT registration, the filing of your first Confirmation Statement, a free domain name, and a free consultation with a leading London accountancy firm to discuss financial and tax matters.